Introducing this issue:

 There are four great commencement addresses that I want to look at in this newsletter—at least two that are so well known they need no introduction, but I think any of them could be great discussion-starters in an end-of-term intermediate-up ESL class.

-However, much of both talks is in difficult English for language learners.
-The other two talks I want to mention are equally compelling, but in simpler English.
+However, a large part of each talk is in difficult English for language learners.
+The other two talks I want to mention are equally compelling but in simpler English.
 (84-87% of their words are in the first thousand of the General Service List of most common words; 90%+ of the words in both are in the top 2,000.)

 Atul Gawande (at Williams College in 2012) spoke about “Failure and Rescue.”
 He pointed out that we cannot avoid all failure, but being prepared for it, and catching it as early as possible, can allow recovery and prevent “failures from becoming a catastrophe.”